Museum Café

 Coffee Bar

-Grab a refreshing beverage or pastry at our coffee bar, open during museum hours!
-Located in the lobby outside the Stephen A. Schwarzman Auditorium (Floor SC1).
+Grab a refreshing beverage or pastry at our coffee bar, located in the lobby outside the Stephen A. Schwarzman Auditorium (Floor SC1).

 Images